- Compare

 Nakamoto Coefficient

-opBNB Nakamoto Coefficient is the same as eCash Nakamoto Coefficient
+opBNB Nakamoto Coefficient is 50% lower than eCash Nakamoto Coefficient

 Validators/Miners